Ally Hogg: International career

-Hogg made his debut against Wales at Cardiff in 2004, a match Scotland lost 23–10, aged 21.
+Hogg made his debut against Wales in Cardiff in 2004, a match Scotland lost 23–10, aged 21.
 He has established himself as one of Scotland's best players.
 His pace, strength, skill, and work ethic have already gone some way to gaining him international recognition.
-All Blacks open-side flanker Richie McCaw rated him as one of the best back rows in the game, shortly after he missed being selected for the 2005 British & Irish Lions tour of New Zealand.
+New Zealand openside flanker Richie McCaw rated Hogg as one of the best back rows in the game, shortly after he missed being selected for the 2005 British & Irish Lions tour of New Zealand.

-Hogg's pace, power and work-ethic endeared him to Scottish fans and also led to him becoming one of the most reliable players in a setup that was all too often teetering on the edge.

 Hogg immediately cemented a spot in the Scotland setup following his debut.
 Often playing at openside to accommodate Simon Taylor, he was known for his support play that lead to many of his tries for the national team.
 Hogg was selected for Scotland's 2007 Rugby World Cup squad, whilst becoming the first Scotland forward in 20-years to score a hat-trick of tries in one match, when he plundered a treble during the 42–0 World Cup win over Romania in September 2007.

 Hogg continued to have an influence as Scotland improved throughout 2008, playing in both Tests as they registered a series draw in Argentina before packing down against the All Blacks and South Africa at Murrayfield during the autumn internationals.

 In January 2009 Hogg was called into Scotland coach Frank Hadden's squad for the 2009 Six Nations.
-His latest cap came during the 6 Nations Championship against match Wales on 8 Feb 2009.
-A particularly disastrous match for Scotland that they lost 13–26 where many of the players failed to perform including Hogg who had been moved to blindside due to a reshuffle of the pack caused by injury to Nathan Hines.
+His latest cap came during the Six Nations Championship match against Wales on 8 February 2009.
+Hogg was moved to the blindside due to an injury to Nathan Hines, and Scotland went on to lose 26–13.

 This combined with competition from new players such as Alasdair Strokosch and John Barclay lead to Hogg being dropped from the team and playing no further part in the campaign.

-Despite a change of national coach Hogg was not recalled by Andy Robinson for Scotland duty, despite being a player that he had consistently turned to whilst in charge at Edinburgh.
+Despite a change of national coach Hogg was not recalled by Andy Robinson for Scotland duty, despite being a player that he had consistently turned to while in charge at Edinburgh.

-In Sept 2012, Newcastle coach Dean Richards, petitioned for Hogg's return to the national fold following several outstanding performances at the start of the season, including a hat-trick of tries against London Scottish.
+In September 2012, Newcastle coach Dean Richards, petitioned for Hogg's return to the national fold following several outstanding performances at the start of the season, including a hat-trick of tries against London Scottish.

-Hogg was recognised by Stirling Highland Games in 2014 as a famous born son of Stirling and offered him the honorary role as their 2014 Highland Games Chieftain.
+Hogg was recognised by Stirling Highland Games in 2014, being offered the honorary role as their 2014 Highland Games Chieftain.